11bus11/book-store1/README.md

 Some of the code is based on the code snippets provided in the [bootstrap](), and [django]() documentation.

 ### Content and Media
+When writing the README.md, i used my mentor Harry Dhillon's [Nourish and Lift project](https://github.com/Harry-Leepz/Nourish-and-Lift) as a guide.
 All pictures on the website are taken by me, and information about who wrote and published the book can be found on the [live site]() on each book's product page.
 The publisher can be seen on the covers.
 The description for the books also tells the user where the description was copied from.

 Erik Vodopivec Forsman, 2022